The Movies (video game): Sales

+Peter Molyneux assessed the sales performance of the game as influenced by the rise of the console market, competition with other titles over the Christmas period, and the increasing number of casual gamers in the market.

-Stunts and Effects expansion pack
+Stunts and Effects

 In June 2006, Lionhead studios released the expansion pack The Movies: Stunts and Effects.
 Feral Interactive ported the expansion to Mac OS in 2008.
 The expansion added stunts and stuntmen, new special effects, fewer camera placement restrictions, and expanded environments and clothing options.

 Reception

 Review aggregator Metacritic gave the PC version a score of 84 out of 100 ("Generally favorable reviews") based on 62 reviews from critics.
 The first review was published by GameSpy, which gave the game a 3.5 out of 5.
 Metacritic gave the expansion, The Movies: Stunts & Effects, a score of 78 out of 100 based on 37 reviews from critics.